ty-elastic/intheirownwords/README.md

 ### Install Dependencies

-The following will setup dependencies on your EC2 instance to run the demo from within docker.
+The following will setup dependencies on your EC2 instance to run the demo using docker containers.
 It will also setup requisite dependencies within Elasticsearch.

 ```
 git clone https://github.com/ty-elastic/intheirownwords.git